The Cunana Muñecas

 Keeper of the Black-and-White Basket

-Dark palm browns with cream banding, a woven feather headdress, a bright paruma, and a black-and-white basket tucked under her arm — known, as the Emberá woman is, by the basket she carries for the household.
+Dark palm browns with cream banding, a woven feather headdress, a bright paruma, and a black-and-white basket tucked under her arm.
+She is known, as the Emberá woman is, by the basket she carries for the household.

 ♂ Male · Survival & Defense